-Writing a '1' to this bit will start a single measurement.
-If in free running mode this will start the first conversion.
+Writing a '1' to this bit in single-shot mode starts one conversion.
+The conversion duration depends on the number of accumulation of the ADC results.

 STCONV will read as '1' as long as a conversion is in progress.
-When the conversion is complete, this bit is automatically cleared.
+When the conversion is complete, this bit returns to zero.